Noncommutative maximal ergodic inequalities associated with doubling conditions: Introduction

-There exist a number of examples satisfying assumption \eqref{eq:doubling def} and \eqref{eq:asymp inv} of the above theorem, for which we refer to \cite{breuillard14polygrowth,tessera07polygrowth,nevo06surveyerg} as is quoted before.
-In particular, if we take $G$ to be the integer group $\mathbb{Z}$ and $d$ to be the usual word metric, then we recover the usual ergodic average $A_{n}=\frac{1}{2n+1}\sum_{k=-n}^{n}T^{k}$ for an invertible operator $T$, as is treated in \cite{jungexu07erg}.
-More generally, we may consider groups of polynomial growth: \begin{thm} Assume that $G$ is generated by a symmetric compact subset $V$ and is of polynomial growth.
+There exist a number of examples satisfying assumptions \eqref{eq:doubling def} and \eqref{eq:asymp inv} of the above theorem, for which we refer to the previously mentioned works \cite{breuillard14polygrowth,nevo06surveyerg}, and \cite{tessera07polygrowth}.
+In particular, if we take $G$ to be the integer group $\mathbb{Z}$ and $d$ to be the usual word metric, then we recover the usual ergodic average $A_{n}=\frac{1}{2n+1}\sum _{k=-n}^{n}T^{k}$ for an invertible operator $T$, as is treated in \cite{jungexu07erg}.
+More generally, we may consider groups of polynomial growth. \begin{thm} Assume that $G$ is generated by a symmetric compact subset $V$ and is of polynomial growth. \begin{enumerate} \item[(1)] Fix $1<p<\infty $.
+Let $\alpha $ be a strongly continuous and uniformly bounded action of $G$ on $L_{p}(\mathcal{M})$ such that $\alpha _{s}$ is a positive map for each $s\in G$.
+Then the operators defined by